StefaniaGutu/3DMP/Butterfly Automata Toy/README.md

 - connection rods

 When the handle is rotated, the axe and the disks also begin to rotate.
 They move the butterfly through the connection rods that join them.
 The rotational motion is transformed into linear motion, and the butterfly gives the impression that it is flying.

+Current progress:
+- made the box, main axe, handle, disks, connection rods
+- I split the box into two components, so that I don't need additional material when printing it.
+I did the same for connection rods.
+- For the axe, I added a washer and a lid.